 Creating Hope with Peer Support

 We’re collaborating with local and national suicide prevention partners to boost community-based peer support groups and services.

-Scottish Government and COSLA Suicide Prevention Strategy and Action Plan – Creating Hope Together – recognises the valuable contribution of different types of peer support in our communities.
+Scottish Government and COSLA Suicide Prevention Strategy and Action Plan Creating Hope Together recognises the valuable contribution of peer support.

 Space, compassion and hope

-We’re working behind the scenes with groups, organisations and services to co-deliver Creating Hope with Peer Support workshops (order your free resource below).
-If you would be interested in co-delivering get in touch
+We’re working behind the scenes with groups, organisations and services to co-deliver Creating Hope with Peer Support workshops.
+If you would be interested in co-delivering with us get in touch

-The development of this practical resource brought together a range of people already delivering peer support for those impacted by suicide.
-It uses the Creating Hope with Peer Support Pathway to outline four key stages of the peer support relationship and journey: Connect, Explore, Hope and Support.
+A practical resource co-designed, by people already delivering peer support with people impacted by suicide.
+It uses the Creating Hope with Peer Support Pathway: Connect, Explore, Hope and Support to frame the peer support relationship.

+Creating Hope with Peer Support